TitanHero/Dns-resolvercrypt-english/README.md

 This script depends on:

-Zenity (zenity is default in ubuntu and deribados)
+Zenity (zenity is default in ubuntu and flavors)

 Dnsmasq